ubco-W2022T2-data301/project-group-group21/project_vision.md

 You are welcome to update the vision as your project evolves and changes.

+Our project vision is to analyze the US SEC Mutual Fund database to obtain meaningful insights regarding performance and volitality of the funds for investors, such as ourselves.

 Creating a project vision statement is an essential aspect of good project planning.
 In this section, I will be referencing [Dovile Misevičiūtė's excellent article](https://teamhood.com/project-management/project-vision-statement-make-sure-it-works/) on project vision statements.
 Dovile is an employee at [Teamhood](https://teamhood.com) (a project management software company) and describes the purpose of a project vision statement: